The Power of Caring for Elementary Schools

 Elmer Winner attended God’s Bible School and College, the University of Cincinnati, Loyola University, and the Ohio State University, earning ThB, BS in Ed., and M.Ed. degrees.
 He has served in several capacities in the American educational system, including elementary teacher, principal, and college instructor.
 This book is a necessary closure to his rewarding career, but more importantly, it is his way of passing the torch on to others who really care for boys and girls.

 Order here online or send your payment to: Elmer Winner, 1215 Dunhurst Street, Circleville, Ohio 43113.
-(This is the only item at 66bks.com that is not free. and the number of remaining copies are limited.)
+(The number of remaining copies are limited.)

 Receive a signed copy for $15.00 with free shipping.